Don Davis NC-01

 Wikipedia

 Donald Gene Davis (born August 29, 1971)[1] is an American politician and former Air Force officer serving as the United States representative for North Carolina's 1st congressional district since 2023.[2]
-He was elected to a new term in 2024 in a closely contested race.[3][4]
+A member of the Democratic Party, he previously served in the North Carolina Senate for a decade, representing the 5th district from 2013 to 2023, following an earlier term from 2009 to 2011.[3]

 Early life and education